 and vegas_home_wp

-incorporate the pregame spread and are much better models.
+pregame spread and are much better models.